MarioMingarro/SppTrend/README.md

 This package provides a methodology to derive explanatory hypotheses about the effects of distribution changes in species assemblages.
 It is based on the use of historical species presence datasets that include, at a minimum:

-Sampling date (year and preferably month and year) Geographic location (latitude and longitude)
+  - **Predictors** Sampling date (year and preferably month and year)

+  - **Responses** Geographic location (latitude and longitude) and environmental factors (maximum temperature, minimum temperature and mean temperature).

-It is assumed that the data represent species occurrences along a temporal or predictive sequence of change in their responses.
+It is assumed that the data represent species occurrences along a temporal sequence of change in their responses.

-In this package, there are two important aspects:

-  - **Predictors**: Date

-  - **Responses**: Latitude, longitude, elevation, maximum temperature, minimum temperature, and mean temperature.

 ## Methodological Proposal